KovaaK/SensitivityMatcher/README.md

 Press `Alt+\` to halt.

-The script can also be used to accurately measure any game's base yaw, by observing gradua view drifts over many cycles.
+The script can also be used to accurately measure any base yaw, by observing gradual view drifts over many cycles.
 Because angle residuals are handled by a floating point accumulator, the measurement is accurate to 16 significant digits.

-This eliminates the need to trust paywalled calculators that may or may not have accurate numbers.
+This eliminates the need to trust paywalled calculators that may or may not have accurate numbers, as most only uses one rotation in their test to an estimated number.